The name Mike Matusow brings a number of images to mind.

 Mike Matusow’s colorful life is the subject of his tell-all autobiography, Check-Raising the Devil (2009) in which he details his rise to poker fame and struggle with drugs, incarceration, and other problems.

-We’re going to show you 7 of the Mouth’s most notable hands in this article.
-But first, we have to address his involvement — or lack thereof — with Full Tilt Poker’s sketchy pre-Black Friday operations.
+Get ready to take a look at 7 of the Mouth’s most notable hands after a quick discussion of his involvement—or lack thereof—with Full Tilt Poker’s sketchy pre-Black Friday operations.

 What happened to Full Tilt Poker?

-Matusow was very vocal about the Full Tilt Poker fiasco.
-Full Tilt Poker Black Friday occurred on the 15th of April, 2011 when the U.S. Department of Justice (DOJ) issued indictments against PokerStars, Full Tilt Poker, and Absolute Poker, the three largest online poker websites in the U.S. These organizations were also charged with laundering funds from American players and placing over $300,000,000 of players’ funds in limbo.
+Matusow was very vocal about the Full Tilt Poker fiasco courtesy of Black Friday which occurred on the 15 April, 2011 when the U.S. Department of Justice (DOJ) issued indictments against PokerStars, Full Tilt Poker, and Absolute Poker, the three largest online poker websites in the U.S. These organizations were charged with laundering funds from American players and placing over $300,000,000 of players’ funds in limbo.